It’s been a century since writer who created the rules of games with imagination Julio Cortázar was born.

 Sakartvelo (South Caucasus Contemporary Dance & Experimental Art Festival in Tbilisi, 2019)

-Awarded with Borisas Dauguvietis Earring for both the successful research and develop-ment of a new stage forms connecting urban dance and theatre and for the pedagogical work which changes a face of Lithuanian contemporary dance (2016)
+Awarded with Borisas Dauguvietis Earring for both the successful research and development of a new stage forms connecting urban dance and theatre and for the pedagogical work which changes a face of Lithuanian contemporary dance (2016)

-Award by Lithuanian contemporary dance association (Best Choreographic work, 2016)
+Awarded by Lithuanian contemporary dance association (Best Choreographic work, 2016)